 However, since a medium iced coffee contains about 12 ounces of coffee (about 168 mg caffeine) and a medium iced latte contains 2 shots of espresso (about 126 mg caffeine), a medium iced coffee is actually stronger than an iced latte (source).
 Who would have thought!!

-How Do You Make an Iced Latte?
+What’s In an Iced Latte?

 - 12 oz iced latte (tall or small size drink from a coffee shop): 1 shot espresso, 1 ounce liquid sweetener, 8 ounces milk